OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-08.md

 # Ezra Chapter 8

 ## Ezra 8:1

-Now these are the heads of their fathers’ households and the genealogical enrollment of those who went up with me from Babylon in the reign of King Artaxerxes:
+These are the heads of the families and the genealogical records of those who went up with me from Babylon during the reign of King Artaxerxes:

----

 ## Ezra 8:2

-Of the sons of Phinehas, Gershom;
-of the sons of Ithamar, Daniel;
-of the sons of David, Hattush;
+of the descendants of Phinehas, Gershom; of the descendants of Ithamar, Daniel; of the descendants of David, Hattush;

 ## Ezra 8:3

-of the sons of Shecaniah who was of the sons of Parosh, Zechariah, and with him 150 males who were genealogically enrolled;
+of the descendants of Shekaniah, who was of the descendants of Parosh, Zechariah, and with him were listed 150 males;

 ## Ezra 8:4

-of the sons of Pahath-moab, Eliehoenai the son of Zerahiah, and 200 males with him;
+of the descendants of Pahath-Moab, Eliehoenai son of Zerahiah, and with him 200 males;

 ## Ezra 8:5

-of the sons of Zattu, Shecaniah, the son of Jahaziel, and 300 males with him;
+of the descendants of Zattu, Shekaniah son of Jahaziel, and with him 300 males;

 ## Ezra 8:6

-and of the sons of Adin, Ebed the son of Jonathan, and 50 males with him;
+of the descendants of Adin, Ebed son of Jonathan, and with him 50 males;

 ## Ezra 8:7

-and of the sons of Elam, Jeshaiah the son of Athaliah, and 70 males with him;
+of the descendants of Elam, Jeshaiah son of Athaliah, and with him 70 males;

 ## Ezra 8:8

-and of the sons of Shephatiah, Zebadiah the son of Michael, and 80 males with him;
+of the descendants of Shephatiah, Zebadiah son of Michael, and with him 80 males;

 ## Ezra 8:9

-of the sons of Joab, Obadiah the son of Jehiel, and 218 males with him;
+of the descendants of Joab, Obadiah son of Jehiel, and with him 218 males;

 ## Ezra 8:10

-and of the sons of Bani, Shelomith, the son of Josiphiah, and 160 males with him;
+of the descendants of Bani, Shelomith son of Josiphiah, and with him 160 males;

 ## Ezra 8:11

-and of the sons of Bebai, Zechariah the son of Bebai, and 28 males with him;
+of the descendants of Bebai, Zechariah son of Bebai, and with him 28 males;

 ## Ezra 8:12

-and of the sons of Azgad, Johanan the son of Hakkatan, and 110 males with him;
+of the descendants of Azgad, Johanan son of Hakkatan, and with him 110 males;

 ## Ezra 8:13

-and of the sons of Adonikam, the last ones, these being their names: Eliphelet, Jeiel, and Shemaiah, and 60 males with them;
+of the descendants of Adonikam, the last ones, whose names were Eliphelet, Jeuel, and Shemaiah, and with them 60 males;

 ## Ezra 8:14

-and of the sons of Bigvai, Uthai and Zabbud, and 70 males with them.
+of the descendants of Bigvai, Uthai and Zakkur, and with them 70 males.

----

 ## Ezra 8:15

-Now I gathered them at the river that runs to Ahava, where we camped for three days;
-and I observed the people and the priests, and did not find any Levites there.
+I assembled them at the river that flows towards Ahava, and we camped there for three days.
+When I reviewed the people and the priests, I found no Levites there.

 ## Ezra 8:16

-So I sent for Eliezer, Ariel, Shemaiah, Elnathan, Jarib, Elnathan, Nathan, Zechariah, and Meshullam, leading men,
-and for Joiarib and Elnathan, teachers.
+So I summoned Eliezer, Ariel, Shemaiah, Elnathan, Jarib, Elnathan, Nathan, Zechariah, and Meshullam, who were leading men, and Joiarib and Elnathan, who were teachers.

 ## Ezra 8:17

-And I sent them to Iddo the leading man at the place Casiphia,
-and I told them what to say to Iddo and his brothers, the temple servants at the place Casiphia,
-that is, to bring ministers to us for the house of our God.
+I sent them to Iddo, the leader in Casiphia, instructing them what to say to Iddo and his fellow Levites, the temple servants in Casiphia, to bring us ministers for the house of our God.

 ## Ezra 8:18

-And according to the good hand of our God upon us, they brought us a man of insight
-from the sons of Mahli, the son of Levi, the son of Israel, namely Sherebiah and his sons and brothers, eighteen men;
+Because the good hand of our God was upon us, they brought us Sherebiah, a man of insight, from the descendants of Mahli, son of Levi, son of Israel, and Sherebiah’s sons and brothers, 18 in total;

 ## Ezra 8:19

-and Hashabiah and Jeshaiah of the sons of Merari, with his brothers and their sons, twenty men;
+and Hashabiah, along with Jeshaiah from the descendants of Merari, and his brothers and their sons, 20 in total.

 ## Ezra 8:20

-and 220 of the temple servants, whom David and the leaders had assigned to the service of the Levites;
-all of them were designated by name.
+They also brought 220 of the temple servants, whom David and the officials had appointed to assist the Levites, all registered by name.

----

 ## Ezra 8:21

-Then I proclaimed a fast there at the river of Ahava,
-so that we might humble ourselves before our God to seek from Him a safe journey for us, our little ones, and all our possessions.
+There, by the river Ahava, I proclaimed a fast, that we might humble ourselves before our God and seek from Him a safe journey for us, our children, and all our possessions.

 ## Ezra 8:22

-For I was ashamed to request from the king troops and horsemen to protect us from the enemy on the way,
-because we had said to the king,
-“The hand of our God is favorably disposed to all who seek Him, but His power and His anger are against all who abandon Him.”
+I was embarrassed to request soldiers and horsemen from the king to protect us from enemies on the road, because we had told the king, “The hand of our God is favourably disposed to all who seek Him, but His power and anger are against all who forsake Him.”

 ## Ezra 8:23

-So we fasted and sought our God concerning this matter, and He listened to our pleading.
+So we fasted and entreated our God about this, and He listened to our plea.

----

 ## Ezra 8:24

-Then I selected twelve of the leading priests: Sherebiah, Hashabiah, and with them ten of their brothers;
+Then I set apart twelve of the leading priests: Sherebiah, Hashabiah, and with them ten of their brothers.

 ## Ezra 8:25

-and I weighed out to them the silver, the gold, and the utensils,
-the offering for the house of our God which the king, his counselors, his officials, and all Israel who were present had offered.
+I weighed out to them the silver, the gold, and the articles, the offering for the house of our God that the king, his advisers, his officials, and all Israel present had contributed.

 ## Ezra 8:26

-So I weighed into their hands 650 talents of silver, and silver utensils worth 100 talents,
+I weighed out to them 650 talents of silver, silver articles weighing 100 talents, and 100 talents of gold,
-and 100 gold talents,

 ## Ezra 8:27

-and 20 gold bowls worth a thousand darics, and two utensils of fine shiny bronze, precious as gold.
+20 gold bowls valued at 1,000 darics, and two fine articles of polished bronze, as precious as gold.

----

 ## Ezra 8:28

-Then I said to them,
-“You are holy to the Lord, and the utensils are holy, and the silver and the gold are a voluntary offering to the Lord God of your fathers.
+I said to them, “You are holy to the Lord, and the articles are holy; the silver and the gold are a freewill offering to the Lord, the God of your ancestors.

 ## Ezra 8:29

-Watch them and keep them until you weigh them before the leading priests, the Levites, and the heads of the fathers’ households of Israel in Jerusalem,
+Guard them carefully until you weigh them out in the chambers of the house of the Lord in Jerusalem before the leading priests, the Levites, and the family heads of Israel.”
-in the chambers of the house of the Lord.”

 ## Ezra 8:30

-So the priests and the Levites took charge of the weighed out silver, gold, and utensils,
-to bring them to Jerusalem to the house of our God.
+So the priests and the Levites received the silver, the gold, and the sacred articles that had been weighed out to be taken to the house of our God in Jerusalem.

----

 ## Ezra 8:31

-Then we journeyed from the river of Ahava on the twelfth day of the first month, to go to Jerusalem;
-and the hand of our God was over us, and He saved us from the hand of the enemy and the ambushes on the way.
+On the twelfth day of the first month, we set out from the river Ahava to go to Jerusalem.
+The hand of our God was upon us, and He protected us from enemies and ambushes along the way.

 ## Ezra 8:32

-So we came to Jerusalem and remained there for three days.
+So we arrived in Jerusalem and stayed there for three days.

----

 ## Ezra 8:33

-And on the fourth day the silver, the gold, and the utensils were weighed out
-in the house of our God into the hand of Meremoth the son of Uriah the priest,
-and with him was Eleazar the son of Phinehas,
-and with them were the Levites Jozabad the son of Jeshua and Noadiah the son of Binnui.
+On the fourth day, in the house of our God, we weighed out the silver, the gold, and the sacred articles into the hands of Meremoth son of Uriah, the priest.
+Eleazar son of Phinehas was with him, and so were the Levites Jozabad son of Jeshua and Noadiah son of Binnui.

 ## Ezra 8:34

-Everything was counted and weighed, and all the weight was recorded at that time.
+Everything was accounted for by number and weight, and the entire weight was recorded at that time.

----

 ## Ezra 8:35

-The exiles who had come from the captivity offered burnt offerings to the God of Israel:
-twelve bulls for all Israel, ninety-six rams, seventy-seven lambs, twelve male goats as a sin offering—
-all as a burnt offering to the Lord.
+Then the exiles who had returned from captivity offered burnt offerings to the God of Israel: twelve bulls for all Israel, ninety-six rams, seventy-seven male lambs, and twelve male goats as a sin offering.
+All this was a burnt offering to the Lord.

 ## Ezra 8:36

-Then they delivered the king’s edicts to the king’s satraps and to the governors in the provinces beyond the Euphrates,
-and they supported the people and the house of God.
+They also delivered the king’s orders to the king’s satraps and the governors of the provinces beyond the Euphrates, who then supported the people and the house of God.